Jermaine0Forbes/PHP-Reference/logs.md

 ## 6/23/19
-- learn how to upload size in php.ini
+- learn how to upload size in php.ini --done

 ## 5/20/19
 - how to get path to root directory --done